MyatKaungKyaw/git-and-github-test/README.md

 # git-and-github-test

-This repository is for testing git commands.
+This repository is for testing git commands and github features.